Mark L. Lester: Career

-Lester entered the mainstream in 1984 with the Stephen King adaptation Firestarter, and had his biggest hit the following year with Commando, a big-budget, Joel Silver-produced, Arnold Schwarzenegger action film that grossed over $57 million worldwide.
+Lester had his biggest hit the following year with Commando, a big-budget, Joel Silver-produced, Arnold Schwarzenegger action film that grossed over $57 million worldwide.
 In 1986, he directed and produced his first comedy, Armed and Dangerous, starring John Candy, Eugene Levy and Meg Ryan.
 In 1986, he formed Original Pictures, replacing his original production company Mark L. Lester Pictures, he had earlier established in the late 1970s, and had five films planned, source from the work of public domain with a $66 million budget.
 In 1987, he, by way of Mark Lester Films, had signed with upstart film production company Davis Entertainment for production of $5–10 million action films, which Davis produced, Lester directed and independently funded by two independent studios, and 70% of each pictures could be obtained for presale use.
 In 1990, he directed Class of 1999, a semi-sequel to Class of 1984, starring Malcolm McDowell, Pam Grier, and Stacy Keach.
 In 1991, he directed the cult classic Showdown in Little Tokyo, starring Dolph Lundgren and Brandon Lee.

 Lester also founded American World Pictures, an independent production and distribution company.
 Other films include the thrillers Hitman's Run (1999) and Blowback (2000), and the TV movie Pterodactyl (2005), produced for the Sci Fi Channel.
 In 2012, he formed a new distribution company called Titan Global Entertainment.

 In January 2013, almost 10 years after directing his last picture, Lester helmed the film Poseidon Rex on location in Belize.
 The production was disrupted briefly when lead actor Corin Nemec was severely injured during a boating accident while the Belizean Coast Guard was transporting the cast to set; Nemec was later replaced by Charmed co-star Brian Krause.

+A critic describes his career as having an exploitation period, a commercial period and a DTV period.

 Personal life

-Lester married Dana Dubovsky, with whom he had two children: Jason and Justin.
+On 14 March 1992, Lester married Dana Dubovsky, with whom he had two children: Jason and Justin.
 The couple divorced in 2010.
-Lester also has a daughter from a prior relationship, Janessa (James), who is a musician and singer-songwriter.
+Lester also has a daughter from a prior relationship, Janessa (James) Lester, who is a musician and singer-songwriter.